telegraphic/hickle/README.md

 **Note to Python 3 users:** Some experimental Python 3 support has now been added, and needs input from Python 3 users (developers too!).
 You will need to use the [dev branch](https://github.com/telegraphic/hickle/tree/dev).

+**Note to contributors:** Please make any contributions to the [dev branch](https://github.com/telegraphic/hickle/tree/dev).
+The master branch is _frozen_ until the dev branch reaches maturity for a stable release.
+And thanks in advance for your input.

 Hickle
 ======